-- (a) These SLA Guidelines (hereinafter "Guidelines") implement, interpret, and make specific the text of the SLA.
+- (a) These SLA Guidelines implement, interpret, and make specific the text of the SLA.
 The forms linked in the Appendices of these Guidelines may be updated from time to time upon approval by the Director of HCD or the Director's designee. - (b) These Guidelines establish and revise terms, conditions, forms, and procedures for the proper identification and disposition of various types of surplus land, as well as provide detail on expectations and sanctions related to SLA compliance.
-Major actors and their responsibilities include:
+Major actors and their responsibilities include, but are not limited to: